kpumuk/meta-tags/README.md

 Canonical link elements tell search engines what the canonical or main URL is for content that has multiple URLs.
 The search engine will always return that URL, and link popularity and authority will be applied to that URL.

-> ![NOTE]
+> [!NOTE]
-> Please note: If you follow John Mueller's suggestion not to mix canonical with noindex, then you can set `MetaTags.config.skip_canonical_links_on_noindex = true` and we'll handle it for you.
+> If you follow John Mueller's suggestion not to mix canonical with noindex, then you can set `MetaTags.config.skip_canonical_links_on_noindex = true` and we'll handle it for you.

 ```ruby
 set_meta_tags canonical: "http://yoursite.com/canonical/url"